Su-informatics-lab/cloud-automation/doc/csoc-free-commons-steps.md

 `hostname` domain which the commons will respond to

-`single_squid_instance_type` instance type for the squid proxy. `t3a.small` is a good choice for non-production commons.
+`single_squid_instance_type` instance type for the single squid proxy. `t3a.small` is a good choice for non-production commons.

+If you are deploying HA squid, you will need to set the following variables:

+`deploy_ha_squid` and `deploy_single_proxy` are mutually exclusive.
+When one is set to true, the other should be set to false.

+`ha-squid_instance_type` as with the single proxy, `t3a.small` is a good choice for non-production commons.

+`ha-squid_cluster_desired_capasity` and `ha-squid_cluster_max_size` are the desired and maximum number of instances in the cluster.
+For non-production commons, set desired to `1` and max to `2` as a good starting point.

 `indexd_prefix` This is the prefix that will be used by Indexd for all uploads.
 Use `dg.ardac/` unless there is a good reason not to.
 Note the trailing slash.